OpenDataServices/standard-search/README.md

 It understands the output of Sphinx, and cleverly extracts things like sections.

-It currently has functions specific to OCDS, but it can easily be made to work for other standards.

 ## Technical requirements

 * A Django app web server